INDUSTRIAL CHEMICALS – POSSIBLE CARCINOGEN (IARC 2B)

 Estimates of daily intake for the general population were also calculated using values for indoor and outdoor air, drinking water, food and beverages, and soil.
 Estimates ranged from 9.83 to 28.7 µg/kg-body weight per day depending on age.

-Searches of Environment Canada’s National Pollutant Release Inventory (NPRI) and the US Household Products Database yielded the following results on current potential for exposure to ethylbenzene in Canada:
+Searches of Environment Canada’s National Pollutant Release Inventory (NPRI) and the US Consumer Product Information Database yielded the following results on current potential for exposure to ethylbenzene in Canada:

 |Substance name: ‘Ethylbenzene’|